peers/peerjs/docs/api.md

 `function () { }`

-Emitted when the connection is established.
+Emitted when the connection is established and ready for writing. `data` from the remote peer will also start to be emitted.

 ### Event: 'error'